muratk5n/thirdwave/en/2021/09/computing-ai.md

 Question

-In computational science, we also approximate the functions generated from the true model
+In computational science (for physics), we also approximate the functions generated from the true model

 Answer

-Yes but in that case you are going forward from a known model, not backward blindly from data with nothing known.
-Going forward with a clean model has its challanges too, but you always have something known, you make use of its presence.
-Plug something into it, might get certain computation that might be easier etc. We can always see the trade-offs clearly as the true relations are captured in a visible model.
+Yes but in that case you are going forward from a known model, not going backward, blindly from data with nothing known.
+Going forward with a clean model has its challanges too, but you always have a basis, you make use of its presence.
+Plug something into it, might get certain functions that might be easier etc. We can always see the trade-offs clearly as the true relations are captured in a visible model.

+Question

+What is the current state of AI research?

+Answer

+There are currently no reputable, major work going on for modeling intelligence.
+I don't want to say 'we barely scratched the surface' because noone is even scrathing the surface.
+All the energy is around the monkey shit, NNs, data, etc. If you asked me 18th century, 'whats going on in physics?'
+I'd have said yeah they are modeling some shit'.
+We cant say the same for intelligence.